flatironinstitute/sciware/17_FICluster/main.md

 - XML Structure:
   1. Benchmark configuration: number of nodes, input files
-    - Inputs can be dynamic (python, shell)
+    - Parameters can be dynamic (python, shell)
   1. Execution configuration: processor type, runtime
     - Execution can be through a batch scheduler
   1. Benchmark definition: which steps to run, in what order